United Medical Credit: Extensive Network of Prime and Subprime Lenders

 Private Insurance, Medicare, Medicaid

-This option is your least expensive option despite the fact that you will still incur out-of-pocket costs.
+This option is your least expensive option even though you will still incur out-of-pocket costs.
 Even though most insurance companies cover bariatric surgery, some health plans exclude it entirely.
-It is therefore essential to find out from your insurance company if bariatric surgery is covered in your plan.
+It is therefore essential to find out from your insurance company if bariatric surgery is included in your plan.

 Additional requirements that vary among different insurers and health plans include medical necessity, patient criteria, procedure, and previous weight loss history with some insurers requiring documented weight loss attempts.